‘Attack We Will’: Trump vows victory in Afghanistan, stays silent on troop levels

 President Donald Trump announced a new approach — but no details — for the U.S. war in Afghanistan on Monday, marking a major policy reversal for the man who in recent years had insisted America pull out of the war-torn country.

-Noting that his "original instinct was to pull out, and historically I like following my instincts," Trump said in a prime-time address to the nation from Ft.
-Myer in Arlington, Virginia, that after he became president he realized a hasty withdrawal from Afghanistan would cede ground to terror groups.
+Acknowledging that his "original instinct was to pull out, and historically I like following my instincts," Trump said in a prime-time address to the nation from Ft.
+Myer in Arlington, Virginia, that after becoming president he realized a hasty withdrawal from Afghanistan would cede ground to terror groups.

 "We are not nation-building again," Trump said before an audience of service members.
 "We are killing terrorists."